-- Life insurance or Terminal Illness Cover - or Critical Illness Cover you can ask us to create a new policy for the other person.
+- Life insurance or Terminal Illness Cover - or Critical Illness Cover or Critical Illness Extra you can ask us to create a new policy for the other person.
 This is sometimes referred to as 'replacement cover'.

 You need to ask us to set this up within six months of a valid claim being paid.
-We can't create a new policy if you've made a claim for 'Additional cover included with Critical Illness Cover'.
+We can't create a new policy if you've made a claim for 'Additional cover included with Critical Illness Cover' or 'Additional cover included with Critical Illness Extra'.